2003 Mississippi elections: Results for the state legislature

-Results for Senate

-Results for Statewide Offices
+Background for statewide elections

 According to Article 5, Sections 140-41 of the state constitution, the governor and the other seven statewide officers are elected if they receive a majority of electoral votes and a majority of the direct total popular vote.
-A candidate wins an electoral vote by winning a plurality of the votes in a state house district; therefore, with there being 122 house districts, there are 122 electoral votes.
+A candidate wins an electoral vote by winning a plurality of the votes in a state house district.
+With 122 House Districts, a majority of electoral votes is 62.
 When no candidate receives both majorities, the House of Representatives decides the election between the two persons receiving the highest number of popular votes.

 Governor

-Incumbent Democrat Ronnie Musgrove faced Republican challenger Haley Barbour as well as the Constitution Party's John Thomas Cripps, the Green Party's Sherman Lee Dillon, and the Reform Party's Shawn O'Hara. in 1999, Musgrove, then Lt.
-Gov., just barely won the gubernatorial election against Republican Mike Parker, a former U.S. Representative, with the state House of Representatives deciding the outcome due to a tie in the electoral votes (Musgrove did win 49% of the popular vote compared to 48% by Parker).

-Musgrove lost his re-election bid in 2003 to Barbour after a very competitive race.
+Incumbent Democrat Ronnie Musgrove faced Republican challenger Haley Barbour as well as the Constitution Party's John Thomas Cripps, the Green Party's Sherman Lee Dillon, and the Reform Party's Shawn O'Hara.
+In 1999, Lieutenant Governor Musgrove, won the gubernatorial election against Republican Mike Parker, a former U.S. representative, in a close election that necessitated the Mississippi House of Representatives to decide the outcome because of a tie in the electoral votes.
+Musgrove lost his re-election bid in 2003 to Barbour after a competitive race.